danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 <details>
 <summary> Which job do I run? </summary>

+> As part of a DBT Model Change MR, you need to trigger a pipeline job to test that your changes won't break anything in production.
+To trigger these jobs, go to the "Pipelines" tab at the bottom of this MR and click on the appropriate stage (model or model_tests).

-These are scoped to the `ci` target.
+These jobs are scoped to the `ci` target.
 This target selects a subset of data for the snowplow and pings datasets.

 Stage: model
 * **mr_dbt_archive_manual**: For changes to dbt archive